nvim-lualine/lualine.nvim/README.md

 Values set here are treated as default for other options that work in component level.

-for example even though `icons_enabled` is a general component option. you can set `icons_enabled` to `false` and icons will be disabled on all component.
+For example even though `icons_enabled` is a general component option. you can set `icons_enabled` to `false` and icons will be disabled on all component.
 You can still overwrite defaults set in option table by specifying the option value in component.